aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 - Also point out the stream pipeline of stringList.stream(), map, and collect.

 ## Introduction: Filters
 So far we discussed about streams and how they can be manipulated via intermediate and terminal operations.
 We've seen how to use the intermediate operation "map" and the terminal operations "forEach" and "collect".
-Now, we are going to discuss a very useful intermediate operation called "filter".
+But what if we had a requirement where we only needed a subset of the data based on certain criteria?
+This is where a very useful intermediate operation called "filter" comes in.

 **What is a filter?**
 The filter method essentially selects elements based on a condition you provide.
 That's why the filter